Rouselos/responsive-content/README.md

 * `_rescon_{capability name}` : the value of the capability.
 (In the above example, you might receive *_rescon_touch:true* and *_rescon_pixelratio:2* from an iPhone.)

-The server may use these query parameters to conditionally alter the HTML fragment that it returns.
-How this is done is entirely up to you.

-If the *_rescon* query parameter is present in a request, render a fragment that omits all surrounding HTML, especially the &lt;script&gt; tag that contains or externally loads the `$('#myContainer').responsiveContent()` function call.
+If the *_rescon* query parameter is present in a request, the server should render a fragment that omits all surrounding HTML, especially the &lt;script&gt; tag that contains or externally loads the `$('#myContainer').responsiveContent()` function call.
 This is important in order to prevent perpetual request loops.

+The server should use the width and capability parameters to conditionally alter the HTML fragment that it returns.
+Exactly what this entails is implementation specific and beyond the scope of this jQuery plugin.

-Ensure also that the above __rescon*_ query parameters do not leak through and reappear in anchor href attributes in the returned HTML fragment.
+The server should ensure also that the above __rescon*_ query parameters do not leak through and reappear in anchor href attributes in the returned HTML fragment.

 ### Click Behaviour